-"sexual misconduct" means any incident or repeated incidents of objectionable or unwelcome conduct, behaviour or remarks of a sexual as a member of this College.
+"sexual misconduct" means any incident or repeated incidents of objectionable or unwelcome conduct, behaviour or remarks of a sexual

+• &quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
 The College regulates physicians, surgeons and osteopaths.